-The Best Siem Reap Cambodian Restaurants – Our Picks
+The Best Siem Reap Cambodian Restaurants for Authentic Cambodian Food

 Best Siem Reap Cambodian restaurants include everything from home-style cooking in a traditional wooden house to contemporary experiments in Cambodian-European fusion.
 They’re not on Pub Street and most aren’t on Trip Advisor’s top ten, but here’s where you’ll sample the best Cambodian food in Siem Reap.

 In Cambodia‘s ‘Temple Town’ of Siem Reap, where there are literally thousands of hotels, including many five-star resorts and boutique hotels, it’s surprising that there aren’t more outstanding Cambodian restaurants.
-Sadly, like any city, there are scores of mediocre restaurants, and it can be very hard to have a truly great meal of authentic Cambodian food if you don’t know where to go – or pay too much attention to Trip Advisor.
+Sadly, like any city, there are scores of mediocre restaurants, and it can be very hard to have a truly great meal of authentic Cambodian food if you don’t know where to go.

 That abundance of mediocrity can partly be blamed on tourism, on tourists’ lack of knowledge of Cambodian cuisine and expectation that it should taste like a mild form of Thai (see our story Dispelling Cambodian Cuisine Myths) and chefs’ willingness to adapt dishes to meet tourists’ expectations rather than educate diners (see our story on Ruining Amok, Cambodia’s National Dish).

-On the other hand, there are some interesting restaurants where chefs, Cambodian and foreign, are experimenting with their cuisine.
-While these restaurants, which we’ve filed in the ‘also try’ category, can be hit and miss, they warrant a meal to get an inkling of the future of Cambodian food.
+On the other hand, there are some interesting restaurants where chefs, Cambodian and foreign, are experimenting with traditional Cambodian food, which warrant a meal to get an inkling of the future of Cambodian cuisine.

-If you only have a few days in town, give priority to the very best Siem Reap Cambodian restaurants, below.
+If you only have a few days in town, give priority to the very best Siem Reap Cambodian restaurants for authentic Cambodian food, below.
 But if you have more time in the city and are settling in for a while, also sample those on the list beneath it.
 Make sure you also graze on Cambodian street food and try some of the more rustic, local, neighbourhood eateries.
 Here’s our guide to the best Siem Reap Cambodian restaurants…

 Siem Reap’s Best Cambodian Restaurants